 - Probable pain points

 WHAT pain point or problem does your product or service solve?
-How does our product or service help the customer achieve their goals and needs?
-Identifying these will help you begin to see the world through the customer’s eyes.
+How does your product or service help the customer achieve their goals and needs?
+Identifying these will help you begin to see the world through your target prospect’s eyes.